Lmpkessels/Luuk-Kessels/README.md

 I engage in 🥊 Kickboxing and 🏋🏻‍♀️ weight-training.

-In the past, I've been a welder for 7 year, and have no formal schooling because I wanted to work.
+In the past, I've been a welder for 7 years, and have no formal schooling because I wanted to work.

+“Education is what remains after one has forgotten what one has learned in school - Albert Einstein."

 I had my first job when I was 11.

+My goal is to build a SaaS and help millions of people.

 If you read till here, thanks for reading.

-It's been a pleasure to meet.
+It's been a pleasure to meet you.

 Kind regards,
 Luuk Kessels.